laterbreh/ngPrint/README.md

 Please feel free to contribute and make it better!

-All credit goes of the original codebase goes to gilf (the original author):
+All credit for the original codebase goes to gilf:

 Copyright (C) 2014, 2015, 2016 Gil Fink <gil@sparxys.com>